 The symbols take on new meaning when building up structures, adorning their walls, or finding their way further into the nooks and crannies of familiar figures.
 Returning to balance, it is achieved in a fresh way – comprised of older language and ideas, but with new approaches weaving in and out of a nebulous field of memory.
 Some things break down as others crystalize into more complex structures.

 Our own memory changes/disintegrates/builds up over time, and so the more recent work becomes intertwined with the two sides it represents – the meta structures of our own minds seem closer than they’ve ever been.

 I grew up in South Bend, Indiana.
 Born in Chicago, I returned there often for skateboarding in my teens and concerts after that.
 In Indiana, a giant portion of my early life was outdoors – wandering swamps, flipping over logs, exploring the (to me) forest primeval in my backyard.
 This duality shaped me and the work I do.
 Needing something larger after high school, I attended ASU for ceramics and anthropology.
 The latter has been one of my largest influences to date.
 I’ve been fortunate enough to show my work across the US for the past seven years.
 I’ve also shown bits of things in Italy, Israel, and Canada (first out of the country solo there last year).
 Featured in Juxtapoz, Lost at E Minor, Beautiful Decay, and Wallfarmers.
 I’ve been lucky enough to work with people like Mountain Dew, Nike, and Arbor on projects, and have written for Hi Fructose on and off since 2008.

-Bachelor of Fine Arts: Ceramics, and a minor in Anthropology.
+Arizona State University 2004 – Bachelor of Fine Arts: Ceramics with a minor in Anthropology